nikhilpatil12/feederr/README.md

-# Feederr
+# Blaze Feeds

-Feederr is a Flutter-based RSS feed reader that allows users to manage and view articles from multiple RSS servers.
+Blaze Feeds is a Flutter-based RSS feed reader that allows users to manage and view articles from multiple RSS servers.
 It supports persistent storage of feeds, articles, and metadata like unread and starred items.

 ## Features